BlockchainCommons/sweeptool-cli/docs/MANUAL.md

 ### Provide an Esplora server of your choice

 By default electrum server is used `ssl://electrum.blockstream.info:60002` to query blockchain.
-But you can override it with an esplora server of your choice, e.g.
+But you can override it (`--esplora`) with an esplora server of your choice, e.g.
 * https://blockstream.info/testnet/api for testnet
 * https://blockstream.info/api for mainnet